-Chemistry, Morphology, etc. Hydrolea appears to lack mycorrhizae.
-The axillary inflorescences may be cymose.
-Davenport (1988) suggested that the disc is absent.
+Chemistry, Morphology, etc. The axillary inflorescences may be cymose.
+Davenport (1988) suggested that there is no nectary disc.
 The two carpels are shown as being oblique by Schnizlein (1843-1870: fam.
-147), and this is confirmed by Erbar et al. (2005), even for Hydrolea palustris, which has flowers with the median sepal abaxial.
+147), and this was confirmed by Erbar et al. (2005), even for Hydrolea palustris, which has flowers with the median sepal abaxial.
+Indeed, Erbar et al. (2005) noted that there the first sepal arose in the adaxial-lateral position, the second was abaxial, an unusual sequence - other species in the genus need study.
 Di Fulvio (1997) notes that the four ventral bundles of the two carpels are all connate in the center of the ovary - c.f.
-Hydrophyllaceae s. str., where there are two or four such bundles (di Fulvio 1999).
+Hydrophyllaceae/Nameae where there are often two or four such bundles, rarely a single bundle (di Fulvio 1997).
 There are no nuclear inclusions (di Fulvio 1991).

 Previous Relationships.
 Hydrolea has usually been included in Hydrophyllaceae (e.g. Cronquist 1981; Takhtajan 1997).
 Not only molecular differences but also axile versus parietal placentation and embryological differences (see di Fulvio de Basso 1990) separate the two.

+Evolution.
+Divergence & Distribution.
 Flowers with oblique symmetry may be an apomorphy at this level, or even higher.

 Plant-Animal Interactions.
 Chrysomelidae-Cassidinae+Hispinae and -Criocerinae beetle larvae like members of this clade, especially Convolvulaceae (Schmitt 1988; Jolivet 1988; Buzzi 1994; Vencl & Morton 1999).